theNewDynamic/aba-icc/_situations/kenya.md

 date: 2015-02-23T19:04:00.000Z
 phase: 'Situations & Cases'
 link_to_more_information:
 description: 'The Situation in the Republic of Kenya involves mass violence that occurred after the country’s contested 2007-2008 election.
-Within the Kenya situation, there are four ongoing cases.'
+Within the Kenya Situation, there are four ongoing cases.'
 slug: kenya
 ---